China stocks rise, led by commodity shares as dollar weakens; financials lift HK

 * HK bets on supportive policies ahead of handover anniversary

-SHANGHAI, June 29 China stocks firmed on Thursday, aided by a jump in raw material shares as a weaker dollar triggered a rally in commodity prices.
+SHANGHAI, June 29 (Reuters) - China stocks firmed on Thursday, aided by a jump in raw material shares as a weaker dollar triggered a rally in commodity prices.

 Sentiment was also boosted by easing fears of a quarter-end liquidity crunch in the banking system, as well as a rise in the yuan, which reduced concers about capital outflows.